exercism/configlet/README.md

 ## Usage

-The application is a single binary and can be used as follows:
+The application is a single binary, and you can use it as follows:

 ```text
 Usage: